no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Granting client apps permissions

-When creating a client app via the `/client` endpoint, scopes can be granted.
+When creating a client app via the `/client` endpoint, permissions can be granted.

 To update these, currently an admin will need to go to Cognito user pool in the AWS console and manually grant or revoke the relevant scopes to the client app.

 ## Authenticating and interacting with the application